easygsea/panelGC/README.md

   Boolean.
 Show sample names in trend visualization.
 Default: `true`
 - `--draw_per_base_coverage`:
   Boolean.
 Draw per-base coverage plot.
 Default: `true`
+- `--max_label_length`:
+  Maximum length of sample names to display on the x-axis of per-base plots before truncation.
+  If a sample name exceeds this length, it will be truncated and appended with "...".
+  Set to `0` to disable truncation and display full sample names.
+Default: `15`

 **Output Publishing Options**
 - `--publish_per_base_coverage`: